Bishop Wilton Wold

 Bishop Wilton Wold is the highest point of the Yorkshire Wolds in the East Riding of Yorkshire, England.
 The summit, known as Garrowby Hill, lies about 5 mi north of Pocklington.

 As with most of the wolds, it is wide, flat and agricultural in nature.
 The A166 road passes right by the top.
-However it is a Marilyn (having topographic prominence of at least 150 m).
+However, it is a Marilyn (having topographic prominence of at least 150 m).
 There is a trig point, two covered reservoirs and an aerial.

+Topography detailed from LIDAR info, in the database of British Hills, gives the summit as 247.9 m on the tumulus north of the A166 road just to the east of the 246 m OS map height given for the triangulation pillar that is within the reservoir.

+The prominence is 207.2m with col of 40.7m at TA 1103 7869 as detailed in the database of British Hills.

-The British artist David Hockney painted the view from the summit in 1998.
+The British artist David Hockney painted the view from the summit of Garrowby Hill in 1998.

 Halifax bomber crash 1944

 Around 10 am on 7 February 1944 a Halifax MkV DK192 (OO-N) from 1663 HCU based at RAF Rufforth crashed on Garrowby Hill.

 As well as the 7 aircrew who were on a training flight, a passing lorry driver was also killed.